mirkomaggioni/BaseSPA/README.md

 Add list, detail, create, methods to postService
 Add blogModule dependency to postModule, in order to load the blogs list Add post.html page
+Add save, delete methods to postService
+Fix patch method in ODataController with this row:

+_db.Entry(blog).State = EntityState.Modified;